 The biggest mistake I made with the trip was underestimating how much time we’d need to explore Skye, I was certain we’d be able to hit the main areas in a single day even with the long drive.
 Next time I’d definitely work out a way to either stay nearer Skye or stay on Skye itself for part of the trip so there’s enough time to enjoy it without feeling rushed.

 I love driving so I really don’t mind long drives, especially somewhere pretty.
-However, in hindsight I do wish I’d considered flying to Glasgow or Inverness and renting a car from there.
+However, in hindsight I do wish I’d considered getting the train to Glasgow or Inverness and renting a car from there.

 Work out what season you want to go in